Smirnov words and the Delta Conjectures: Introduction

 This general conjecture is still open, but many special cases have been studied over the years.
 Other than the $(1,0)$- and $(0,1)$- cases, which are classical, there are several recent results.
 The $(2,0)$-case, or the classical diagonal coinvariant case was proven by Haiman to be a consequence of his famous $n!$-theorem \cite{Haiman2002HilbertScheme} as recalled above.
 The $(0,2)$-case, or \emph{fermionic Theta} case, was proved by Iraci, Rhoades, and Romero in \cite{IraciRhoadesRomero2023FermionicTheta}.
 The $(1,1)$-case, or the \emph{superspace coinvariant ring}, is still open; Rhoades and Wilson in \cite{RhoadesWilson2023Superspace} showed that its Hilbert series agrees with the expected formula.

 In this paper, we will turn our interest to the combinatorics of $(1,2)$-case.
 In other words, we are led through the conjecture~\eqref{eq:thetatheta-module} to study the symmetric function

 Our main result, \Cref{thm:main}, is to give a combinatorial interpretation of this formula that is completely new, in terms of \emph{segmented Smirnov words} and a pleasant $q$-statistic.
 We will also give a variant of this result which deserves to be dubbed ``unified Delta theorem at $t=0$'', based on a $q$-statistic that is more involved.
+We also rewrite the combinatorial expansion using fundamental quasisymmetric functions, and apply this to extract the coefficient of $s_{1^n}$ in \eqref{eq:theSF}, which is conjecturally the Hilbert series of the sign-isotypic component of the $(1,2)$-case.

 Let us give more details about these results.
 A Smirnov word is a word in the alphabet of nonnegative integers such that no two adjacent letters are the same; see~\cite{ShareshianWachs2016Chromatic} for instance.
 A segmented Smirnov word is a concatenation of Smirnov words with prescribed lengths (see \Cref{def:smirnov}).
 Then \Cref{thm:main} is a monomial expansion for the symmetric function \eqref{eq:theSF} as a generating function of segmented Smirnov words, where the exponent of $q$ is given by a new \emph{sminversion} statistic on these words (see \Cref{def:smirnov_inv}).
 In our formula, the values of $k$ and $l$ in \eqref{eq:theSF} correspond to the number of ascents and descents in the Smirnov word.
 Our proof relies on an algebraic recursion (\Cref{thm:recursion}) which we show to be a consequence of a symmetric function identity in \cite{DAdderioRomero2023ThetaIdentities}*{Theorem~8.2}.
 We then show in \Cref{sec:combinatorial_expansion} that the combinatorial side satisfies the same recursion, from which the theorem follows.

 Now the full symmetric function on the right hand side of~\eqref{eq:thetatheta-module} is of particular combinatorial interest, as it may provide a unified version of the two different Delta conjectures: